An invariant of link cobordisms from symplectic Khovanov homology: Symplectic Khovanov homology

 Isotopy of $P$ to $Q$ along a path in $\operatorname{Conf}^0_{2n}(\mathbb{C})$ gives an exact symplectomorphism from (any compact subset of) $\sfibre{n}{P}$ to $\sfibre{n}{Q}$ by symplectic parallel transport.
 Given an isotopy of admissible links which induces this same isotopy $P$ to $Q$ on its intersection with the plane $z=0$, this symplectomorphism carries the Lagrangians corresponding to the first admissible link to those for the second (up to Hamiltonian isotopy).
 Hence, it gives an isomorphism of symplectic Khovanov homology.
 Using this, one sees that regular isotopy of bridge diagrams and also the passing move do not change the isomorphism class of symplectic Khovanov homology.

 \begin{lemma} Stabilisation of a bridge diagram gives a bridge diagram with isomorphic symplectic Khovanov homology. \end{lemma}

-\begin{proof} Modified by an isotopy of admissible links, the Markov $II^+$ move is just the stabilisation move (see Figure~\ref{fig:m2stabilisation}).
+Modified by an isotopy of admissible links, the Markov $II^+$ move is just the stabilisation move (see Figure~\ref{fig:m2stabilisation}).
 The proof of invariance under the Markov $II^+$ move in \cite{seidelsmith:khsymp} can be carried out in exactly the same manner in this setting since there is no part of it that requires the admissible links defining the Lagrangians to be of the particular form used in that paper.

 The only difference is technical.
-The localisation to coordinates of the form in Lemma~\ref{lemma:a2} must be carried out differently if we insist on using the construction of Lemma~\ref{lemma:sptdef} instead of rescaled symplectic parallel transport in the iterated vanishing cycle construction.
-Rather than explain, Lemma~\ref{lemma:a2splitskh} is a strictly stronger version of the above result. \end{proof}
+The localisation to coordinates of the form given in Lemma~\ref{lemma:a2} must be carried out differently if we insist on using the construction of Lemma~\ref{lemma:sptdef} instead of rescaled symplectic parallel transport in the iterated vanishing cycle construction.
+A strictly stronger version of the above result, compatible with the methods of this paper, is proven in Section~\ref{section:stab}, so we will not go into detail here.

 In conclusion it has been shown in this section that:

 \begin{theorem} The isomorphism class of $\skh $ of a bridge diagram as a relatively graded group is an invariant of link isotopy. \end{theorem}

 \begin{remark} It is worth noting here that the Markov $II^-$ move can equally well be used in the above.
 Namely the crossingless matchings one gets by replacing the positive twist in Figure~\ref{fig:m2stabilisation} by a negative twist differ by an isotopy.
 In the setting of \cite{seidelsmith:khsymp} $HF(L_A,L_B)$ carries an absolute grading which the Markov $II^\pm$ moves change by different, but fixed, amounts.
 An overall grading shift from the writhe of the link counteracts this to give an absolute grading on $\skh $.
 To define the same absolute grading for links in bridge position will take a little more care as these observations show that the absolute grading on $HF$ should not be preserved by all isotopies of admissible links.
 In fact a correction needs to be made for the passing moves to get the absolute grading on $\skh $ in this setting. \end{remark}